s60sc/ESP32-CAM_MJPEG2SD/README.md

 * pin 12 when in 1 line mode
 * pin 33 when in 4 line mode

 Pin 12 is used during bootup which may fail if the PIR pulls high.
-This can be fixed by on the AI Thinker board by burning an efuse to 3.3V - https://github.com/espressif/esptool/wiki/espefuse
+This can be fixed on the AI Thinker board by burning an efuse to 3.3V - https://github.com/espressif/esptool/wiki/espefuse

 If recording occurs whilst also live streaming to browser, the frame rate will be slower.